rsokl/testing-tutorial/README.md

 # An Introduction to Methods for Doing Test-Driven Research
-> Created by: Ryan Soklaski and Zac Dodds
+> Created by: Zac Dodds adn Ryan Soklaski

 This tutorial is designed to introduce attendees to (the wonderful world of) automated testing in Python – specifically for data science applications.